payex-dev/developer.swedbankpay.com/payments/mobile-pay/index.md

 ## Introduction

 * When you have prepared your merchant/webshop site, you make a `POST` request towards Swedbank Pay with your Purchase information.
 You will receive a Redirect URL, leading to a secure Swedbank Pay hosted environment, in response.
 * You need to redirect the browser of the end-user/consumer to that URL so that she may enter her MobilePay details .
 * When the payment is completed, Swedbank Pay will redirect the browser back to your merchant/webshop site.
+Remember to set the `completeUrl` to the page that you want the costumer access after completion of the payment.
 * Finally you need to make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the purchase result.